Corporate Bylaws Template, Free Download 2026

 Amendment & Dissolution

-These Bylaws may be amended or repealed, and new Bylaws may be adopted, by the Board by a vote of a majority of all directors then in office, or by the shareholders by the affirmative vote of the holders of a majority of the shares entitled to vote thereon, in each case subject to the limitations set forth in MBCA Section 10.20 and the Articles of Incorporation.
+These Bylaws may be amended or repealed, and new Bylaws may be adopted, by the Board by a vote of a majority of all directors then in office, or by the shareholders by the affirmative vote of the holders of a majority of the shares entitled to vote thereon, in each case subject to the limitations set forth in the Corporation Statute and the Articles of Incorporation.
 The Corporation's shareholders may prescribe that any provision of the Bylaws shall not be altered, amended, or repealed by the Board, or that any provision of the Bylaws may not be altered, amended, or repealed except by a specified proportion of votes of shareholders.
-No amendment to these Bylaws shall adversely affect the rights of any director or officer with respect to indemnification or advancement of expenses for acts or omissions occurring prior to such amendment.
+No amendment or repeal of these Bylaws shall adversely affect the rights of any director or officer under Article VI (Indemnification & Advancement) with respect to acts or omissions occurring prior to such amendment or repeal.

 Signature Requirements